Tellay/lgsDB/README.md

 ### Endpoints:

 - **Authentication:**
-  - `POST /auth/register`: Register a new user.
+  - `POST /signup`: Register a new user.
-  - `POST /auth/login`: Login an existing user.
+  - `POST /login`: Login an existing user.
-  - `GET /auth/logout`: Logout the current user.
+  - `POST /logout`: Logout the current user.
+  - `POST /session`: Get the current session if exists.
 - **Languages:**
   - `GET /languages`: Get all languages.
   - `GET /languages/:id`: Get a specific language by ID.